Our destination-specific customs advice explains the documents you'll need to complete and the requirements you must meet when shipping belongings.

 FAQs about shipping to Hong Kong

 Thanks to our friendly team and many years of experience, we make shipping to Hong Kong straightforward.
-Here's how it works in three steps:
+Here's how it works:

 - Start by obtaining your free instant quote.
 Then place your order, pay the security deposit (excluding Air Express) and select a convenient date for us to deliver the empty boxes and any packaging materials.